The Raw Materials Sloss Furnace - Sloss-Sheffield Steel & Iron Company, Birmingham Alabama

 The limestone or dolomite used as flux was quarried in the valley bordered by Red Mountain on the east and the Warrior coal field on the northwest.
 Prior to 1890, limestone was used exclusively.
 Gradually dolomite, a carbonate of lime and magnesia, came into increasing use.
 It possessed advantages over limestone because of its greater purity and regularity.
 88 tones of dolomite could do the work of 102.19 tons of limestone.

 Raw materials were the major cost of production.
 In the mid-1890's they constituted no less than 70.9% of total annual production costs.
 Their plentiful supply, and the cheapness with which they could be moved to Birmingham furnaces, gave the area a strong initial advantage.
 But despite the ringing boosterism of the district's early publicists, there were serious problems.
-Local red and brown ores were high in phosphorus, an impurity which prevented the production of Bessemer steel and weakened castings made from high phosphorus pig iron.
+Local red and brown ores were high in phosphorus, an impurity that prevented the production of Bessemer steel and weakened castings made from high phosphorus pig iron.
 For iron to be converted to steel in the Bessemer process the ore could contain no more than .04% phosphorus to 50% iron.
 Alabama brown ore had a phosphorus content between .10 and .40, and red ore contained .30 to .40.

 Alabama was not alone in this problem.
 British, French, German, and Belgian ores also contained high amounts of phosphorus.
 Early efforts to eliminate phosphorus involved lining the converter with materials basic in chemical composition, such as lime or magnesia.
 The basic Bessemer process was eventually developed by Sidney Gilchrist Thomas between 1877 and 1879- Ironically, the process depended on ore of a higher phosphorus content than that of the Birmingham district.
 Experiments at Ensley attempted to increase the percentage of phosphorus by the addition of a phosphatic flux, but this was not a long-term solution.
 Efforts to produce a basic pig iron at the Alice experiments, the Birmingham Rolling Mills produced steel in two small open-hearth furnaces.